Melissa Doi: Phone call and death

 Doi asked the dispatcher, "Can you stay on the line with me, please?
 I feel like I'm dying."
 The dispatcher urged Doi to keep breathing and praying, and reassured her that she would be rescued.

 Near the end of the call, Doi spelled out the last name of her mother and asked the dispatcher to set up a three-way call so that she could speak to her mother one last time.
 However, the dispatcher told Doi that she was unable to make the call.

 As smoke and heat began to overcome her, Doi gave the 911 operator her mother's name and phone number in hopes of passing on a last message:

 "Tell her...that she was the best mother a person could have, and that I love her with all my heart and soul, and that I'll see her in the next world."

-After 24 1/2 minutes, the call cut off.
-At 9:59 a.m., the floors directly below Doi buckled, and the South Tower collapsed.
+Through the remainder of the call the dispatcher reported hearing snoring, likely indicating Doi became unconscious and was experiencing a partially obstructed airway from prolonged smoke inhalation.
+After 24 1/2 minutes, around 9:41 a.m, the call cut off, likely due to her phone battery dying.
+At 9:59 a.m. the South Tower collapsed.